 The goal of this blog is to demystify the changes in your post baby body.
-There’s a lot of pressure in today’s society to lose weight after your baby’s born.
-But maybe that’s not the right answer for you.
+There is a lot of pressure in today’s society to lose weight after your baby’s born.
+And maybe that’s the right answer for you.
+But maybe it’s not, too.
 Every woman is different, and so is every woman’s story.

 The general consensus is that 5-9 lbs (or 11-16 kg) of fat gained during pregnancy is necessary for delivery and breastfeeding.
 This is not an amount of fat that generally shows itself in a woman’s face, arms, or legs.
 If you feel like any of these parts of you are larger than you prefer, then losing weight might be your ticket.

 When you look at your belly, the first thing you see is skin.
 Most likely, it’s different after growing those little loves of your life.
 The skin of pregnant ladies gets mega stretched out.
 Sometimes, it goes back to its previous self, and sometimes, it doesn’t.
 A lot of this has to do with genetics.
-Having multiple babies at once, having multiple consecutive babies, or gaining a substantial amount of weight could all play a factor because the skin just goes through more mechanical stress.
+Having multiple babies at once, having multiple consecutive babies, or gaining a substantial amount of weight can all influence this.
+In these cases, the skin just goes through more mechanical stress.

 (There are a lot of people out there who will tell you that their magic potion for pregnant bellies or their unique diet are the answer for their beautiful belly skin, but there just isn’t research currently to back this up.
 That isn’t to say you shouldn’t eat well or keep yourself moisturized.
 It’s just to say that none of the magic tricks are backed by science.)

 When skin gets stretched too far, it loses some of its elasticity.
 This will cause it to look wrinkly, like a balloon that’s been inflated for a while and then deflated.
-When growth happens so fast that the skin can’t accommodate quickly enough, then stretch marks occur.
-With stretch marks, the middle layer of skin literally tears to allow for this rapid growth.
-Initially, stretch marks will appear like pink stripes, but over time, they fade to a white or silver color.
+In a similar way, when growth happens especially fast, the skin can’t keep up.
+This is when stretch marks occur.
+With stretch marks, the middle layer of skin literally tears to allow for the rapid growth.
+Initially, stretch marks appear like pink stripes, but over time, they fade to a white or silver color.

 Fascia and the belly of your post baby body